grantcurell/projects/LLMs Explained/README.md

 Each of these steps is carefully monitored using validation sets to ensure that the model is learning generalizable patterns and not just memorizing the training data.

-Let's take a look at a concrete example.

-Let's look at a concrete example:

-Sure, let's consider a simple example involving a language model that is training to predict the next word in a sentence.
 Let's say our model's current task is to predict the word following "The cat sat on the ___."

 For simplicity, imagine our model's vocabulary only consists of four words: {mat, hat, bat, rat}, each represented by a one-hot encoded vector: